keelancook/missions-center/resources/lane-bibliography.md

 ## Other

-“People Groups of the World | Joshua Project.”
+“People Groups of the World.
+Joshua Project.”
 2024.
 Accessed March 5, 2024. https://joshuaproject.net/.

 ## Resources to Look Into